 Proof of income

-Monies that are authorised by lenders must be received from a UK bank account in yours, or your spouse or partner’s name.
-Cash-in-hand cannot be used as a proof of income.
-If the bank account is in your spouse or partner’s name, they will also be need to be added to the finance application.
+Monies that are authorised by lenders must be from a UK bank account in yours, or your spouse or partner’s name.
+Cash-in-hand cannot be used as proof of income.
+If the bank account is in your spouse or partner’s name, they will also need to be added to the finance application.

 Most finance companies will also not accept tax returns as proof of income.

 The lender will need to see a minimum of three year’s employment history, three year’s address history, and you’ll need to have been a UK resident for a minimum of five years.

 Lenders are looking for evidence of stability in employment and address history – the longer you have been at your current job and address, the better.

 Applying as a business

 If you’re applying on behalf of your business, there are many things you need to take into account.
 Firstly, your business will need to have been registered and trading for a minimum of two years.
 Usually, lenders will take your net profit as financial reassurance, with most requiring it to be at least double the amount of the money you are looking to borrow.